What is LTE-M? The Most Important Questions and Answers

 Mobile, economical and high-coverage, LTE-M provides ideal conditions for many IoT scenarios.
 We answer the most important questions about the mobile communications standard.

-Connecting mobile objects over long distances presents enterprises with a wide range of challenges.
-Without the right network technology, connections can quickly be interrupted, making tracking more difficult or, in the worst case, impossible.
+Rental bikes, swap bodies, construction machinery – when companies need to reliably network mobile objects over long distances and possibly across national borders, this brings a wide range of challenges.
+Without the appropriate network technology, connection interruptions can occur quickly, making tracking difficult or, in the worst case, even impossible.

 The high performance of these modules has its price, of course, and LTE is less suitable for low-cost connection of remote sensor constellations.
 If in these scenarios a certain bandwidth and response capability is required, implementation with LTE-M technology can be significantly less expensive, especially for use cases in which a better building penetration is needed than standard LTE can provide.

-If latency, bandwidth and mobility play only a minor role, the NarrowBand IoT (NB-IoT) machine and sensor network is a low-cost alternative with which to implement more extensive networking projects.
-That makes it highly attractive for use in, say, Smart City projects.
+If latency, bandwidth and mobility only play only a minor role, the NarrowBand IoT (NB-IoT) machine and sensor network is a low-cost alternative with which to implement more extensive networking projects.
+That makes it highly attractive for use in, say, smart city projects.
 With NB-IoT smart street lighting, sensor-based parking space monitoring or early warning systems for damage to traffic infrastructure are definite possibilities.

 LTE-M is always an option when a compromise between LTE and NB-IoT is required.
 It provides higher bandwidths and lower latencies than NB-IoT without the high cost or energy consumption of conventional LTE solutions.
 In contrast to NB-IoT, LTE-M can also be used across borders if roaming in neighboring networks is activated.
 That is the case between Germany, France and Belgium, for example.